 The Masters program, which culminates in a thesis, typically requires 2 years.

 The M.Eng degree requires 1 year, 30 credit hours and a design project, but does not require a thesis.
-At present, Geohydrology, Environmental Geophysics, and Ocean Science and Technology are the three options within the M.Eng. program.
+Individual programs are developed within several established options: Geohydrology, Remote Sensing, Hazards, Applied and Environmental Geophysics, and Ocean Science and Technology.

 The faculty constituting the Graduate Field of Geological Sciences at Cornell includes not only those members in the Department of Earth & Atmospheric Sciences but faculty from a number of other academic units as well, including Civil and Environmental Engineering, Classics, Astronomy, and Materials Science.